 Lemon Poppy Seed Cookies are soft, chewy, and full of flavor.
 Chewy on the outside and fluffy on the inside, this easy recipe is the perfect treat for lemon lovers!

 These lemon cookies are light, airy, and so soft and chewy.
 They are vibrant, fresh and bursting with lemon flavor in every bite.
 You can’t help it but love them!
 The lemon gives these wonderful cookies a tangy flavor and the poppy seeds add a little crunch.

 Also, they take very little effort to prepare, and they can be served for days ahead.

 And let me just tell you, these might be my favorite cookie recipe to date!
-After I tested these, I made three separate batches of these lemon sugar cookies for my husband’s coworkers, as they loved them that much!
+After I tested these, I made three separate batches of these lemon poppy seed cookies for my husband’s coworkers, as they loved them that much!